achekh/neos-critical-github-io/Guide/introduction/what-is-the-hub-super-app.md

 Ready-to-use data services are there for your Mini App to benefit from.
 This includes data storage, data ingestion, user profiling, and more.

-### It’s free for developers to build on the NEOS Hub Mini App platform
+### It’s free for developers to build on the Super Hub Mini App platform

 Developing your Mini App on Super Hub is free, and so is launching it.
 Building and publishing on the Super app will cost you nothing.